meefs/prvhash/README.md

 platforms can be evaluated at the
 [ECRYPT/eBASC project](https://bench.cr.yp.to/results-stream.html).

-## Other Thoughts ##
+## Other Ideas

 PRVHASH, being scalable, potentially allows one to apply "infinite" state variable size in its system, at least in theoretical mathematical analysis.
-This reasoning makes PRVHASH comparable to PI in its reach of "infinite" bit-sequence length.
-This also opens up a notion of "infinitesmal spacing" between isolated frequencies (arising from Fourier analysis of "infinite" bit-sequence).
+This reasoning suggests that PRVHASH's capacity for generating an infinite bit-sequence is analogous to that of PI.
+This also opens up a notion of "infinitesimal spacing" between isolated frequencies (arising from Fourier analysis of "infinite" bit-sequence).
 Note that PRVHASH does not require any "magic numbers" to function, it is completely algorithmic.
+An alternative
-An alternative explanation: In the discrete Fourier transform (DFT) domain, such understanding is possible: although usually the length of the transformation window is limited to small values (e.g., 2048 samples), theoretically this length can be directed to infinity thus producing a spectrum of an infinite number of individual frequency bins.
+explanation: In the discrete Fourier transform (DFT) domain, such understanding is possible: although usually the length of the transformation window is limited to small values (e.g., 2048 samples), theoretically, this length can be extended to infinity thus producing a spectrum of an infinite number of individual frequency bins.
 Moreover, individual components of such an "infinite" transformation also affect the resulting spectrum, but on an infinitely-precise frequency scale.
-Mathematics forbids manipulating infinities, but as outlined with the DFT, in the field of discrete series of numbers, infinities can be manipulated.
-This echoes PRVHASH - although now it is implemented in a maximum of 128-bit numbers, theoretically nothing forbids state variable size to go to infinity, and PRVHASH should still work (practically tested with up to 524288-bit state variables).
-Thus, PRVHASH recreates an analog of the number PI, and it should be possible to prove that existence of an infinite sequence of bits like PI is completely realistic;
-a person can create such sequence, too (in theory).
+Mathematics forbids manipulating infinities as concrete numbers, but as outlined with the DFT, in the field of discrete series of numbers, infinities can be "accessed", if the spectrum is "mapped" to an infinite scale.

+This echoes PRVHASH's design: although its current implementation uses a maximum of 128-bit state variables, the algorithm is theoretically scalable to an infinite size and should remain functional (as practically tested with state variables up to 524288 bits).
+Thus, PRVHASH recreates an analog of the number PI, and it should be possible to prove that existence of an infinite sequence of bits like PI is completely realistic; a person can create such sequence, too (in theory).

+### Did Universe Self-Start?

-The mathematics offers an interesting understanding.
+Mathematics offers an interesting perspective.
 Take in your mind a moment before the "Big Bang".
 Did mathematical rules exist at that moment?
-Of course, they did, otherwise there would be no equation-definable "Big Bang".
+Of course, they did, or otherwise there would be no equation-definable "Big Bang".
-The span of existence of mathematical rules cannot be estimated, so it is safe to assume they existed for an eternity.
+The span of existence of mathematical rules cannot be estimated, so one might assume they are eternal.
 On top of that, PRVHASH practically proves that entropy can self-start from zero-, or "raw" state, or "nothing", if mathematical rules exist prior to that.

+### Combinatorics in PRNG

-I, as the author of PRVHASH, would like to point out at some long-standing misconception in relating "combinatorics" to "random numbers".
+As the author of PRVHASH, I would like to point out some long-standing misconception in relating "combinatorics" to "random numbers".
 Historically, cryptography was based on a concept of permutations, mixed with some sort of mathematical operations: most hashes and ciphers use such "constructs".